bethanyalicehall/e-commerce-ms4/testing.md

 ## JS validator

 I used [JSHint](https://jshint.com/).
 This gave some information of the following metrics, warnings and undefined variables.
 The warnings do not directly impact the functioning of the site or cause a console error.
 ![Screenshot of metrics from JSHint](media/README/js-hint.png)

 ## Flake8
 I ensured that my Python code was PEP8 compliant, I used Flake8 and corrected any linting errors within the IDE.
 I referred to [this site](https://peps.python.org/pep-0008/) to check some rules regarding indentation.
 For some files that I did not write myself as such, such as migration files I did not correct the errors of these.
+There were also a few in settings.py but I did not want this to affect the functioning of Django Allauth.

 ![Screenshot of Flake8 errors within the IDE](media/README/flake8.png)